EstebanFlorence/ft_printf/README.md

 | `%%`    | Prints a percent sign.                                     |

 **Bonus Features:**
-- Manage any combination of the following flags: `'-0.'` and the field minimum width under all conversions.
+- Manages any combination of the following flags: `'-0.'` and the field minimum width under all conversions.
-- Manage all the following flags: `'# + '` (Yes, one of them is a space).
+- Manages all the following flags: `'# + '` (Yes, one of them is a space).